karakun/karakun.github.io/_posts/2026-01-27-beyond-productivity.md

 A misconception is not a typo, syntax error, or an overlooked edge case.
 It is a faulty assumption about how a framework, a system, a data structure, or an API works.
 It occurs when your mental model of the code, commands, or tools is wrong, even though you feel confident in your reasoning.

-This happens frequently when:

-* Switching between programming languages or frameworks with subtly different semantics
-* Working in unfamiliar domains where names, conventions, or abstractions are misleading
-* Reusing assumptions from previous projects that simply do not hold in a new context
+This can happen, for example, when assumptions are reused from previous projects that simply do not hold in a new context.

-Misconceptions are far harder to fix than ordinary bugs.
-Correcting them requires replacing an entire mental model with a new one – a significant cognitive shift.
-Even after learning the correct model, developers may revert to the old misconception under time pressure, cognitive load, or familiarity bias.
+Correcting bugs in thinking requires replacing an entire mental model with a new one – a significant cognitive shift, whilst even after learning the correct model, developers may revert to the old misconception under time pressure, cognitive load, or familiarity bias.

 *The AI Dynamic: A Cooperative Risk*